 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Ensure that a definition of an entity does not occur in a scope where a different entity with the same name is accessible and can be used in the same context.
-A language-specific project coding convention can be used to ensure that such errors are detectable with static analysis.
+— Ensure that a definition of an entity does not occur in a scope where a different entity with the same name is accessible and can be used in the same context, including using a language-specific project coding convention to ensure that such errors are detectable with static analysis;

-— Ensure that a definition of an entity does not occur in a scope where a different entity with the same name is accessible and has a type that permits it to occur in at least one context where the first entity can occur.
+— Ensure that a definition of an entity does not occur in a scope where a different entity with the same name is accessible and has a type that permits it to occur in at least one context where the first entity can occur;

-— Use language features, if any, which explicitly mark definitions of entities that are intended to hide other definitions.
+— Use available language features, which explicitly mark definitions of entities that are intended to hide other definitions;

-— Develop or use tools that identify name collisions or reuse when truncated versions of names cause conflicts.
+— Develop or use tools that identify name collisions or reuse when truncated versions of names cause conflicts;

 — Ensure that all identifiers differ within the number of characters considered to be significant by the implementations that are likely to be used and document all assumptions.